numediart/VERA/README.md

 - Turn on Vive SRanipal SDK (if not installed [link](https://developer.vive.com/resources/knowledgebase/vive-sranipal-sdk/)).
 - Click on "VERA - Virtual Environment Recording Attention.exe".

 After playing the game, two different directories will be created: one with physiological signals (RawSignals_ ...) and one with the results of the Attentional Tasks (TaskRecords_ ...).
-ADD TASK DESCRIPTION
+It is asked to the participant to proceed to three different tasks
+- The first task corresponds to relaxation, it is asked to the participant to relax without moving.
+- The second task aims to measure selective attention.
+This cognitive assessment represents the capacity of a subject to remain focused on a specific task during a certain time while inhibiting the external perturbators.
+- The third task aims to measure sustained attention that represents the faculty to focus on a redundant task after a certain amount of time.

 Physiological signals are recorded according to the following template: